0xmaritime/cultura/README.md

 - **Entity cards** that surface attention/momentum/controversy metrics, adjacency tags, sparklines, and sample receipts.
 - **Entity insight panel** (desktop) plus a mobile drawer that expands receipts, communities, and related clusters.
 - **Static mock dataset** (`src/data/entities.ts`) mirroring the structures defined in the design spec so we can swap in a real API later without touching the UI.
-- **Search-focused homepage** with quick query preview, bubble map visualization, and rising discourse board (all mocked).
+- **Search-focused homepage** with quick query preview, responsive bubble map, and rising discourse board (all mocked).
+- **Bubble map module** centered on the landing page with filter chips, theme-aware gradients, and per-node spotlights.
 - **Light/dark theme toggle** shared by the header navigation for Home ↔ Lens.

 ## Local development